manhowong/CS-lectures/Knowledge-Based-AI/L19 Version Spaces.md

 - This technique involves two models: a specific one and a general one

 The figure below:
-- Red square: a specific model
+- Orange square: a specific model
 - Blue square: a general model
 - As we provide positive and negative samples to the agent, it generalizes the specific model and specializes the general model.
 - As the models are being updated during the process, some of the data no longer fit some versions of these models